The Community Training & Development Centre

 MAKING A DIFFERENCE

-Community members served over our 25 years in business
+Community members served over 30 years in business.

-Employment success rate for students who completed our SAO training programs
+Employment success rate for students who completed our training programs.

-Copyright © 2025 The Community Training and Development Centre
+Copyright © 2026 The Community Training and Development Centre for Innovation and Improvement

 FOLLOW US FOR UPDATES!